krishaamer/green-filter-research/research/literature/sustainability.md

 -   Haeggman, Moberg and Sandin (2018)

+#### Slavery {#slavery}

+-   Kunz et al. (2023) an estimated 50 million people are in slavery around the world.
+Lack of supply chain visibility hides forced labor and exploitation of undocumented migrants in agricultural work.
+Borrelli et al. (2023) 71% of enslaved people are estimated to be female.
+Decker Sparks et al. (2021) slavery is connected to environmental degradation and climate change.
+Slaves are used in environmental crimes such as 40% of deforestation globally.
+The need for cheap labor turns slavery into a subsidy keeping environmental (**degradation.sovacoolWhenSubterraneanSlavery2021?**) Cobalt used in technological products is in risk of being produced under forced labor in the D.R.
+Congo.
+In India and Pakistan, forced labor in brick kiln farms is possible to capture remotely from satellite images Boyd et al. (2018).

+-   UN SDG target 8.7 targets to eliminate all forms of slavery.

+-   The Global Slavery Index measures the ***Import Risk*** of having slavery inside its imports Walk Free (2023)

+-   Hans van Leeuwen (2023) slavery affects industries from fashion to technology, including sustainability enablers such as solar panels.

+-   “commodification of human beings”

+-   Modern Slavery Act.

+#### Overpopulation {#overpopulation}

+-   Cafaro, Hansson and Götmark (2022) “Overpopulation is a major cause of biodiversity loss and smaller human populations are necessary to preserve what is left”

 #### Overconsumption {#overconsumption}

+-   Ianole and Cornescu (2013) debate on overconsumption is so polarized, it’s difficult to have a meaningful discussion of the topic.
 -   Overconsumption is one of the root causes of climate change
 -   Ivanova et al. (2020): “Around 2/3 of global GHG emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO2 equivalent per capita.”
 -   Cities are responsible for 80% of the emissions Rosales Carreón and Worrell (2018)